Did you know that Postpartum Depression and Anxiety is

 Interruption of attachment between parent and child.

-Studies show that when a child is exposed to conflict in the home a range of issues can result later on including drug/alcohol addiction, learning difficulties, mental illness, suicide, and delinquency.
+Studies show that when a child is exposed to conflict in the home a range of issues can later develop, including drug/alcohol addiction, learning difficulties, mental illness, suicide, and delinquency.

-Fatherhood is a time of major adjustment in many different ways – identity, responsibilities, routines, and relationships all change.
+Fatherhood is a time of major adjustment in many different ways: one's identity, responsibilities, routines, and relationships may all change.
 This adjustment period brings stress which, when it builds up, can put dad's mental health at risk.

-Since men don’t experience all the physical changes of pregnancy and childbirth, they may not begin to really feel like a dad until after the baby’s birth.
+Since partners don’t experience all the physical changes of pregnancy and childbirth, they may not begin to really feel like a partner until after the baby’s birth.
 This can be especially true if they are in a same-sex relationship, using a surrogate or adopting.

-Often, men feel like they don’t ‘fit in’ with the pregnancy experience, given that so much of the attention is focused on the mom.
-This can be a real struggle for dads, leaving some men feeling left out of the experience.
+Often, partners feel like they don’t ‘fit in’ with the pregnancy experience, given that so much of the attention is focused on the pregnant woman.
+This can be a real struggle for partners, leaving some feeling left out of the experience.

 WHO WE ARE

-Postpartum Support Center is a community based non-profit organization focused on the well-being of new mothers and fathers, and their support teams.
+Postpartum Support Center is a community based non-profit organization focused on the well-being of new mothers, fathers/partners, and children, and their support teams.

-Our vision is that women and families have access to information and resources and are well prepared for parenthood in a supportive community that is free from social stigmas about Perinatal Mental Disorders.
+Our vision is that mothers and families have access to information and resources and are well prepared for parenthood in a supportive community that is free from social stigmas about Perinatal Mental Health Disorders.

 WHAT WE DO

-Very often new moms find it difficult to leave the house and physically attend the support groups; they lack social support, practical support, and vetted resources, but through our programs, we strive to give them the help they need in a supportive community.
+Very often new mothers find it difficult to leave the house and ask for help they need; they lack social support, practical support, and vetted resources, but through our programs, we strive to give them the help they need in a supportive community.
 We have multiple programs and volunteer opportunities so each individual or group can select the right fit for them.

-Our main programs are Postpartum Peer Support Groups, You've Got This Care Packages and Helping Hand Cleaning Certificates.
-With the help of our passionate volunteers and the support of our generous donors, we strive to give each mom and dad the support and resources they need.
+Our main programs are Mom to Mom Peer Support Groups, You've Got This Care Packages and Helping Hand Cleaning Certificates.
+With the help of our passionate volunteers and the support of our generous donors, we strive to give each family the support and resources they need.